zolotarovgl/GeneExt/README.md

 2. Parallelization:
   You can split your genome into individual chromosomes / contigs and run `GeneExt` on each of them separately

-## I get too many orphan peaks.
+## I get hundreds of thoursands of peaks.
 How should I filter them?

-The results of peak calling depend on the  dataset quality. `GeneExt` allows to select peaks based on the coverage __before__ gene extension.
+The results of peak calling depend on the  dataset quality.
+By default, `GeneExt` filters the peaks based on the coverage __before__ gene extension.
-However, as is stated above, having many "orphan" peaks in your annotation __will not affect gene counting__.
-You can filter the peaks in the downstream analyses by expression.
+However, as is stated above, having many "orphan" peaks in your annotation __will not affect gene counting__ but may help preserving valuable information about cell type heterogeneity in the data.

 ## Some orphan peaks look like missing genes - how can I link them?
 For the specified peaks you want to merge, you can manually change the `gene.id` attribute in every peak to a common value (e.g. an 'unknown_gene_1').
 If you observe a lot of such cases, you can try increasing parameters for orphan peak clustering and merging (`--orphan_maxdist`,`--orphan_size`).